SohamTilekar/vidiopy/docs/getting_started/basic_concepts.md

 ### Modifying a VideoClip

-There are may attributes of the VideoClip class, some of them are: fps, duration, size, audio, start, end, start, etc.
+A `VideoClip` has several attributes such as fps, duration, size, audio, start, end, etc. These can be modified using the corresponding `set` methods:

-You can set them using the `set` methods relative to the attribute you want to set.

 ```python
 clip = clip.set_duration(10) # Not Allowed for the VideoClips only for the ImageClips